g-etorri/articles/jncie-self-study/l3vpn-configuration/16-multicast-in-l3vpn.md

   10.0.0.5
   10.0.0.7
 ```
-And, we can see the PIM neighbor of the instance:
+And we can also see the PIM neighbors of the instance:
 ```
 root@R1> show pim neighbors instance VRF-C2-HUB
 B = Bidirectional Capable, G = Generation Identifier